somtoval/Customer-Churn-Predication/README.md

-# 📄✏ Sensor Fault Detection Project
+# 📄✏ Customer Churn Prediction Project
 This is a machine learning project to predict customer churn in a telecommunication industry

 #### Dataset is taken from Kaggle